qupath/qupath-docs/docs/deep/gpu.md

 :::{admonition} What about Macs?
 NVIDIA GPUs are extremely uncommon in Macs (I had one in a 2013 iMac... but no more).
-More recent Macs with Apple Silicon *do* have GPU acceleration, but in quite a different way.
+More recent Macs with Apple Silicon *do* have GPU acceleration, but it is quite different.

-Currently, this *can* work with PyTorch via Deep Java Library.
+Currently, Apple Silicon GPU acceleration *can* work with PyTorch via Deep Java Library.
 Not all models work, but I have used it very successfully with [wsinfer.md](wsinfer-extension) and seen a substantial improvement in performance.

 The good news is that it requires *none of the awkward configuration here*.